Detroit Shock: Back to the top (2006–2008)

 The Shock performed well during the regular season, posting a 23–11 record to secure the #2 seed in the playoffs.
 The Shock went on to make quick work of the Indiana Fever, sweeping them in the first round.
-In the Conference Finals, the Shock would be matched up against the Connecticut Sun.
+In the Conference Finals, the Shock matched up against the Connecticut Sun.
 This time, the Shock emerged victorious from the hard-fought series, winning it 2–1.
 In the WNBA Finals, which were now best-of-five, the Shock faced the defending champion Sacramento Monarchs.
 The Shock lost Game 1, getting handily defeated 95–71 at home.
 The Shock rallied in Game 2 to even up the series 1–1.
 Going to Sacramento, the Shock were defeated in Game 3 89–69.
 With their backs against the wall, the Shock dominated the Monarchs in Game 4, 72–52, setting up the crucial Game 5 in Detroit.
 Due to a scheduling conflict, Game 5 was played at Joe Louis Arena.
-At halftime in Game 5, the Shock would find themselves down 44–36.
-However, in the third quarter, the Shock would outscore the Monarchs 22–9, gaining a 58–53 lead going into the final quarter.
-The Shock held off the Monarchs in the last quarter to win the game 80–75, and the championship 3–2.
+At halftime in Game 5, the Shock found themselves down 44–36.
+However, in the third quarter, the Shock outscored the Monarchs 22–9, taking a 58–53 lead going into the fourth quarter.
+The Shock held off the Monarchs, 80–75, to win the championship in five games.
 Deanna Nolan was named WNBA Finals MVP.